Your guide to applying

 - In the case of individuals applying to participate in a team event (eg, bowlers, young farmers, etc), a group grant - rather than an individual grant - would apply.

-- Grants to any single organisation will not normally be made at less than five year intervals and are confined to projects or causes within County Londonderry.
+- Grants to any single community group/club/association will not normally be made at less than five year intervals and are confined to projects or causes within County Londonderry.

-- Use the Click here button on the Application Form to download and print a hard copy.
+- Use the button on the Application Form to download and print a hard copy.